StochLab/SlopedTerrainLinearPolicy/README.md

    <img width="200" height="180" src="https://github.com/CPS-Quadruped/Stoch2_gym_env/blob/master/media/stoch2dist.gif">
 </p>

 The code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in PMLR.
+The supplementary video of this paper can be viewed [here](https://youtu.be/KdQn1e3rI7o).

 ### Getting Started:
 To install the package and its dependenclies run